scott5526/Assignment3/README.txt

 Running the timeserver.go file
 ---------------------------------------------------------------------------------------------
 To run timeserver.go, open the Windows command prompt and move to the directory of timeserver.go.
-To run the file, use "go run timeserver.go" with any applicable flags.
+To run the file, use "go build && src" with any applicable flags.
-Also ensure that the login.gtpl and badLogin.gtpl files are in the timeserver.go directory.  login.html doesn't matter
+Alternatively, to run the vanilla timeserver without any flags, just run the "src" executable in the src folder

 Applicable flags include:

--V ("go run timeserver.go -V)
+-V ("go build && src -V")

 Runs timeserver.go with the version flag enabled.
 Will output the current version of the file and terminate the program with a zero error code.

--port # ("go run timeserver.go -port 9999)
+-port # ("go build && src -port 9999")

 Runs timeserver.go with a specified port (the default port # is 8080).

--p2f ("go run timeserver.go -p2f
+-p2f ("go build && src -p2f")

 Writes accessed URLS to output.txt in addition to the console

+-templates ("go build && src -templates ../Templates") Specifies the directory of the templates being used

+NOTE: All files, by name, found in the ./src/Templates folder MUST be present in the specified
+      directory or the timeserver WILL NOT RUN PROPERLY.
+Use this flag to run different variants of the files in the ./src/Templates folder.
 ---------------------------------------------------------------------------------------------